rsmsctr/vaultwardenGuide/README.md

-# vaultwardenGuide
+# Vaultwarden Guide
-A guide on how to install and host vaultwarden.
+A guide on how to install and host Vaultwarden.

-This guide will show you one of many ways on how to run a personal vaultwarden instance.
-This method allows you to host privately WITH HTTPS, and as long as you have a VPN to your home network, you can access it from anywhere.
+This guide will show you how to run a personal Vaultwarden instance at home.
+This particular configuration allows you run the instance behind your firewall without having to expose port 80 for the HTTP-01 certificate challenge.
+Combined with a VPN, this proves to be a robust and private password managing solution.

 All software and tools here will be completely free.
-Please keep in mind that I will be using Ubuntu, there may be differences if you are using other operating systems.
-All work will be done within the machine that is intended to host the vaultwarden instance

 It will be step by step, so hopefully anyone can follow along.
 However, to accomplish this, we will need to successfully utilize these technologies in order to deploy the application:

 - Docker
-- Caddy Reverse Proxy utilizing DNS Cerificate Challenge (via let's Encrypt)
+- Caddy reverse proxy - utilizes DNS-01 certificate challenge (via ACME client)
-- GO programming language (prerequisite for xcaddy)
+- GO programming language - prerequisite for xCaddy
-- xcaddy - Caddy package building tool
+- xCaddy - Caddy package building tool
 - DuckDNS
 - Linux
-- tailscale

-## Initial Step
+## Initial step

-1. Make a Directory called `vaultwarden` in your home profile.
+Make a Directory called `vaultwarden` in your home profile.
 Shelve it for now, but later it will be needed when we make our `Caddyfile`, `Caddy` build and `docker-compose.yml`.

 ## Installing Docker

-The first order of business is to install the docker engine and docker compose application on our linux host.
-I am personally using ubuntu LTS.
+The first order of business is to install the Docker Engine and Docker Compose application on our Linux host.
+This guide will be using the latest version of Ubuntu Server.

-To install the docker engine, it is recommended that we add the repository made by Docker as it is the most up to date and then install the applications from there.
+To install the Docker Engine, it is recommended that we add the repository made by Docker as it is the most up to date.
+The application from Docker's repository comes with Docker Compose.
 You can find the instructions [here](https://docs.docker.com/engine/install/ubuntu/) or follow along.
+You can omit the sudo commands if you are root.

 1. Update apt packages and allow apt to use a repository over https:
 ```
 sudo apt-get update
 sudo apt-get install ca-certificates curl gnupg
 ```
-2. Add Dockers GPG Key:
+2. Add Dockers GPG key:
 ```
 sudo install -m 0755 -d /etc/apt/keyrings
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /etc/apt/keyrings/docker.gpg